Home » Blog » Microsoft 365 Provisioning

 • Microsoft 365 Subscription: Access to a M365 subscription goes without saying, since Graph API interacts with data across Microsoft 365 services.

-• Azure AD Application Registration: You need to register an application in Azure Active Directory (Azure AD) to obtain an app ID and secret.
+• Microsoft Entra Application Registration: You need to register an application in Entra to obtain an app ID and secret (or certificate).
 This registration allows your application to authenticate and gain access to Microsoft 365 data via Graph API.

-• Permissions and Consent: During the Azure AD application setup, you must define the permissions your application requires.
+• Permissions and Consent: During the Entra ID application setup, you must define the permissions your application requires.
 These permissions dictate what data and actions your application can perform on behalf of a user or service.
-After setting permissions, an administrator must grant consent for these permissions in Azure AD.
+After setting permissions, an administrator must grant consent for these permissions in Entra ID.

 • Development Environment: A suitable development environment with your preferred programming language and tools that can make HTTP requests to Graph API.